DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 - A moonless night in the countryside without any light source.
 - Descending into a cave without a light source.

-**Hidden:** A creature might be considered *Hidden* when out of view or otherwise undetected by nearby creatures.
-When attempting to notice or look for a creature that is Hidden, all Detection or Investigation Checks are made at the Lower Hand.
-All attacks made against a Hidden creature are made with Lower Hand.
+**Hidden:** Upon a successful Stealth check a creature is considered *Hidden* with respect to other creatures.
+Attacks against unaware creatures have Upper Hand, and attacks against a Hidden creature have Lower Hand.

+Unless otherwise stated, a creature is no longer Hidden whenever another creature makes a Successful Detection Check or if the creature:

+- Uses a Power
+- Takes Damage
+- Fails a Stealth Check

 #### Cover